13. Paths Cross

 Closed his eyes and made a soft sound.

-Felt an electric kind of joy.
+Tears came with an electric kind of joy.

-Rico moved smoothly and swiftly, one hand cupping Oscar’s butt and lifting, the other hand circling his neck to grasp the shoulder, spinning him, pushing with a knee to send Oscar sailing over the railing, almost gracefully, headfirst.
+Henry moved smoothly and swiftly, one hand cupping Oscar’s butt and lifting, the other hand circling his neck to grasp the shoulder, spinning him, pushing with a knee to send Oscar sailing over the railing, almost gracefully, headfirst.

 Oscar felt he was … floating?